 Heparinized whole blood and serum samples were collected and assayed on the Piccolo blood chemistry analyzer and by a comparative method(s).
 The whole blood samples were analyzed by the Piccolo blood chemistry analyzer at the field sites and the serum samples were analyzed by the Piccolo blood chemistry analyzer and by comparative methods.
 In some cases, high and low supplemented samples were used to cover the dynamic range.
+The samples were chosen to meet the distribution values in CLSI EP9-A guideline.
 Representative correlation statistics are shown in Table 7.